-- Reminds MA providers of their ethical and legal duty to protect the financial integrity of the MA program - Reminds MA providers of their ethical and legal duty to promptly return MA overpayments and improper payments - Encourages MA providers to engage in the voluntary disclosure of overpayments or improper payments they have received from the MA program and to facilitate repayment - Recommends each MA provider have a compliance plan that adheres to federal and state laws, regulations, and policies applicable to the MA program.
-The compliance plan should incorporate periodic self-auditing in order to identify and return instances of overpayments or improper payments that are non-compliant with MA program requirements - Emphasizes self-audits initiated by MA providers.
-This occurs when MA providers self-identify potential payment violations and audit their own records, facilitating the return of overpayments or improper payments in accordance with the self-audit protocol.
+- Reminds Medicaid providers of their ethical and legal duty to protect the financial integrity of the Medicaid • program - Reminds Medicaid providers of their ethical and legal duty to promptly return MA overpayments and improper payments - Encourages Medicaid providers to engage in the voluntary disclosure of overpayments or improper payments they have received from the MA program and to facilitate repayment - Recommends each Medicaid provider have a compliance plan that adheres to federal and state laws, regulations, and policies applicable to the Medicaid program.
+The compliance plan should incorporate periodic self-auditing in order to identify and return instances of overpayments or improper payments that are non-compliant with Medicaid program requirements - Emphasizes self-audits initiated by Medicaid providers.
+This occurs when Medicaid providers self-identify potential payment violations and audit their own records, facilitating the return of overpayments or improper payments in accordance with the self-audit protocol.

-To assist MA providers with facilitating the return of MA overpayments and improper payments, the Self-Audit Protocol recommends three methods for MA providers to use for conducting self-audits:
+To assist Medicaid providers with facilitating the return of Medicaid overpayments and improper payments, the Self-Audit Protocol advises providers of two methods for conducting self-audits in order to return identified overpayments and improper payments of Medicaid funds: